yannickycpan/oxford-mllab/index.md

 ### Course format and platform

-We will start with a short introduction and then the students do coding.
+The students do coding.
 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.

 ## Instructors